En3rGy/14400-Webcam-Redirect/README.md

 3. The module shall fetch data from http and https URL.
 4. The module shall provide the fetched data as response to a incoming GET request.
 5. The module shall set the content header field bases on the *target URL* content information.
+6. If "0" is set as *target URL*, the module shall set an 4x4 px transparent png-file as *fetched data*.

 ## Software Design Description